softmatterlab/SmartTrap/README.md

 ## Adapting the software to other systems
 The software suit, and in particular the interface and its back end, has been designed with the use in other system and experimental procedures in mind.
-The different protocols of the various devices simply needs to be implemented.
+The different protocols of the various devices simply needs to be implemented and then you need to adapt the create_devices function in config.py to ensure that your specific device is used.

 ## Making a sample chamber
 The sample chambers used in the SmartTrap are handmade.
+You can make your own chambers by following the instructions below.

 ### Items needed
+ To make a microfluidics chamber the following is needed.
+Below are also instructions on how to prepare the parafilm and the glass slides.
  **Tools**:
 - Laser cutter
 - Hotplate